Recap / Game Of Thrones S 4 E 10 The Children

 - During the funeral pyre at Castle Black, Melisandre stares meaningfully at Jon Snow through the flames.

-- Sacred Hospitality: When Jon enters his tent, Mance offers this to him, offering him drink and food.
-This was a Genre Savvy move on his part as when he catches Jon looking at a butcher's knife, he invokes this to him.
+- Sacred Hospitality: When Jon enters his tent, Mance offers him drink and food.
+This was a savvy move on his part as when he catches Jon looking at a butcher's knife, he reminds him of sacred hospitality in their culture.
 Jon, being the son of Honor Before Reason, whose own brother was murdered in a violation of the same ritual, would never be able to break hospitality to kill Mance.
 He later cites Mance's commitment to the same as reasons for sparing him to Stannis.

 - Screw the Rules, I'm Doing What's Right: Jaime defies his father, his sister, and the law in order to break his beloved brother, who he knows to be innocent out of prison before his execution.